DanielRuf/Plain-of-JARs/README.md

 A collection of useful JAR files.

-Java 7 is required (some JAR files might work also under Java 6).
+An installed version of Java (Runtime Environment) 7 is required (some JAR files might also work under Java 6).

 Please take a look at the **README in the JARs directory** for further information about the different JAR files.